RustedBytes/spann/README.md

    - Seed `k` centroids from the first vectors and run a small, fixed number of k-means iterations for refinement.
    - Assign each vector to all centroids within an epsilon-closure distance.
-   - Store raw vectors on disk in a flat binary file.
+  - Store raw vectors on disk in batch files inside a directory.

 2. **Search**
    - Compute distances from the query to all centroids.